cathydutton/cathydutton.github.io/_portfolio/2017-05-05-i-want-to-fish-service.md

 Working on service mapping and end to end user journeys, working with policy, bailiffs call centre staff, fisheries officers, users and the communications team to highlight key pain points in the current user journey.

-- WORK WITH SERVICE MANAGER ON FRAMING THE SEVICE VISION TO MEET USER NEEDS AND TO FOCUS ON THE END TO END JOURNEY.

 Focus on the problem not the soloution
-Be adabtable to chang

-Digi fish to improve the efficiency and visability of enfourcement

 Work alongside the senior fisheries team etc to map out the future service vision, What we want to do, how we will get there, what will be different.

-Work with policy on 7 day service vision research project.

-Abolish juniors having to buy a licence

 Discovery into catch returns